aksiksi/gtipc/README.md

 2. 1024 asynchronous requests to the MUL service (triggers shared memory resize)
 3. 128 synchronous (blocking) requests to the RAND service
 4. Spawns 10 background threads that each perform (in parallel):
-    a.
-An asynchronous request to RAND
+    1. An asynchronous request to RAND
-    b.
-An asynchronous request to the FILE service
+    2. An asynchronous request to the FILE service
-    c.
-A synchronous request to RAND
+    3. A synchronous request to RAND
-    d.
-Join both of the asynchronous requests
+    4. Join both of the asynchronous requests
 5. 1024 asynchronous requests to the MUL service (back on main thread)
 6. Join all 2048 asynchronous requests
 7. Exit the GTIPC library